Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 • Where in the email can the logo be placed?
 Footer?
 Header?
 Body?
 Including photos to show examples is helpful.

-Use typography that can be read
+Use typography recipients can read

 Web-safe fonts include:

-Arial, Helvetica, Times New Roman, Courier & Courier New
+• Most safeArial, Helvetica, Times New Roman, Courier, Courier New

-Palatino, Garamond, Bookman, Avant Garde
+• Safe fontsPalatino, Garamond, Bookman, Avant Garde

-Verdana, Georgia, Comic Sans MS, Trebuchet MS, Arial Black, Impact
+• Windows and macOS safe fontsVerdana, Georgia, Comic Sans MS, Trebuchet MS, Arial Black, Impact

-Don’t see your corporate fonts here.
+Don’t see your corporate fonts here?
 Go to CSSFontStack to see all the web-safe fonts and if they are compatible with both Windows and Mac operating systems.

 If a non-web-friendly font is integral to your brand, you may consider converting sections of your email to an image file, also known as graphical text.
 But be aware that some images may be blocked on some devices.